-As an ACE-IT in College student, you'll sign up for regular VCU classes just like all the other students.
+As an ACE-IT in College student, you'll sign up for VCU classes.
 This means you get to choose from a bunch of different classes!
 But don't worry, there are some classes you must take, and your advisor will be there to guide you.
 Your advisor will make sure the classes you take help you learn things that will be useful for your future career.